-The Cantù Lab - Gene Regulation during Development and Disease
+The Cantù Lab - Genome Regulation in Development and Disease

 Claudio Cantu's research at WCMM

-The Cantù Lab at LiU is focused on this important goal: to discover the mechanisms of genome regulation that drive specialization during embryonic development.
+THE MISSION: The Cantù Lab at LiU is focused on one important goal: to discover the mechanisms of genome regulation that drive cell differentiation and specialization during embryonic development.

-In the Cantù lab we make use of sophisticated tools, from mouse genetics to high-throughput state-of-the-art biochemical approaches, to discover the composition of signals and the protein “arsenal” that, in each cell type, allows the activation of the correct genes, while leaving silent many others.
+In the Cantù lab we make use of mouse genetics, high-throughput biochemical approaches – our favorite at the moment is CUT&RUN – to discover the composition of signals and the protein “arsenal” that, in each cell type, allows the activation of the correct genes.

 Publications